sveltia-cms Svelte Themes

 Sveltia Cms

 Alternative to Netlify/Decap CMS.
-Modern, fast, lightweight, Git-based headless CMS.
-Free & open source.
-UX-driven development.
+Fast, lightweight, Git-based headless CMS.
+Modern UX, first-class i18n support, open source & free.
 Made with Svelte.

 Sveltia CMS

-Sveltia CMS is a Git-based lightweight headless CMS under active development as a modern, quick replacement for Netlify CMS and Decap CMS.
-In some simple cases, migration is as easy as a single line of code change, although we’re still working on improving compatibility.
-The free, open source, UX-focused alternative to Netlify/Decap CMS is now in public beta — with more features to come.
+Sveltia CMS is a Git-based lightweight headless CMS under active development as a modern, powerful, quick replacement for Netlify CMS and Decap CMS.
+In some simple cases, migration is as easy as a single line of code change, although we are still working on improving compatibility.

 Motivation